raingerber/find-css-matches/README.md

 default: `(unmatched, matched) => [unmatched, matched]`

-When **findPartialMatches** is true, this can be used to format matching selectors.
+When **includePartialMatches** is true, this can be used to format matching selectors.
 It should return an array of two strings, which are joined with a single space to create the final selector string.

 **options.includeHtml**